Plantation Life in the Colonial Era

 The brick building beside the smokehouse is a colonial out-kitchen, with a large hearth and full complement of cooking tools.
 The kitchen was a separate building on many plantations, to keep the heat and risk of fire away from the main house.
 The out-kitchen was listed on Mount Harmon’s 1837 fire insurance survey.
 Today the colonial kitchen is used for education and hearth cooking

 Credits.
-This page was last revised on October 15, 2019.
-This page originally submitted on November 17, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 198 times since then and 3 times this year.
+This page was last revised on September 21, 2020.
+It was originally submitted on November 17, 2015.
+This page has been viewed 232 times since then and 37 times this year.
+Last updated on September 21, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1. submitted on November 17, 2015, by Don Morfe of Baltimore, Maryland.
 2. submitted on October 13, 2019, by Bill Coughlin of North Arlington, New Jersey.
 3, 4, 5. submitted on November 17, 2015, by Don Morfe of Baltimore, Maryland.
-6. submitted on October 13, 2019, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.
+6. submitted on October 13, 2019, by Bill Coughlin of North Arlington, New Jersey. • J. Makali Bruton was the editor who published this page.